sixone11/simulation/README.md

-# PART 5: The process of calculating  the AUC.
+# PART 5: The process of calculating  the AUC

 1. Input
    - *_DMR: The results of different tools about DMRs.